jwcmitchell/playbook_famous_phonegap/debugging/README.md

 ### basic debugging Patterns
 - serve using heroku's `foreman` and the handy `ngrok`.
 - using Chrome console and localhost
-- remote logging using trackjs
+- remote logging using TrackJS

 ### Android: Eclipse debugging for native problems